Car Wash | Chords + Lyrics

 | N.C (D B C C#) | N.C (D C B A) :|| x4

-To keep the interest up, that static D7 is slid into from a C#7.
-Mix this up with Mixolydian licks and you can play this all night long.
+To maintain interest, the static D7 is approached by sliding in from C#7.
+Mix this with some Mixolydian licks, and you can keep playing this groove all night long.

-There is one more chord progression but it only appears once.
-The movement starts on chord IV, a G, and then moves down using a D/F# to an Em7.
-Repeat this three times before you play IV – V, or G – A.
+There is one additional chord progression, but it only appears once.
+The movement starts on G (chord IV), then moves down via D/F# to Em7.
+This sequence is repeated three times before resolving to IV – V (or G – A).

 Car Wash has a connection to Motown!

-Easily Rose Royce‘s biggest hit, Car Wash is a feel-good disco/funk classic from 1976.
-Written and produced by ex-Motown genius Norman Whitfield for a film with the same name, it was penned in order to kick-start the band’s career.
+Car Wash is easily Rose Royce’s biggest hit, a feel-good disco/funk classic from 1976.
+Written and produced by ex-Motown genius Norman Whitfield for the film of the same name, it was crafted to kick-start the band’s career.

-In 2004, Christina Aguilera released her version with the help of Missy Elliot.
+In 2004, Christina Aguilera released her version of the song, with help from Missy Elliot.